 Ceramic-coated cookware is very affordable, making it accessible for most households.
 You can find a ceramic-coated saucepan for as little as $20 USD.

 Ceramic-coated stoneware is a popular alternative to traditional Teflon-coated nonstick pans.
-Because the chemical used to make Teflon can be toxic, manufacturers began to use a non-toxic ceramic coating on their products.
+Because the chemicals used to make Teflon can be toxic, manufacturers began to use a non-toxic ceramic coating on their products.

 100% Ceramic Cookware